The Benefits of Working With a Dietitian in Ontario vs A Nutritionist

 I'm biased, but I think the breakdown speaks for itself.

-If you want a guarantee that the person you are talking to knows their stuff, can treat a medical condition you have, and is covered by your insurance plan.
-A dietitian is going to be the way to go.
+If you want a guarantee that the person you are talking to knows a lot about nutrition, can treat a medical condition you have, and is covered by your insurance plan, a dietitian is going to be the way to go.

 But if you know a nutritionist that you trust, that's a great option too.